google/WebFundamentals/src/content/en/feedback/file-a-bug.md

 ### Include details of the environment

-Some bugs reproduce only on certain operating systems, or only on a low-dpi or high-dpi display.
-Be sure to include such details of any test environments.
+Some bugs are reproduceable only on certain operating systems, or only on specific kinds of dispays (for example, low-dpi or high-dpi).
+Be sure to include the details of any test environments you used.

 ## Filing your issue

-Once you’ve got your minimized test case, you’re ready to file that bug!
+Once you’ve got your minimized test case, you’re ready to file that bug.
-Head over to right bug tracking site, and file that bug.
+Head over to right bug tracking site.

 * [Chromium](https://crbug.com)
 * [Edge bugs](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/)